Connecting to Your AI Tools

 - Paste the config into your tool's config file, drop in your token, and fully restart the tool (closing the window usually isn't enough).

-Supported tools: Claude Desktop, Cursor, VS Code, Claude Code, Cline, Windsurf, Codex.
-The Connect page has the precise config-file location and steps for each.
+Supported tools: Claude Desktop, Cursor, VS Code, Claude Code, Cline, Windsurf, Codex, and Augment Code (which connects to our hosted HTTP endpoint — nothing to install).
+The Connect page has the precise config-file location and steps for each, plus a generic config for any other MCP client.

 Windows: the generated config wraps the launcher in